ManticoreGamesInc/platform-documentation/src/references/media_library.md

 After the selected image has been uploaded, it will appear in the library where you can view, rename, or delete it.
 On the right side of the Media Library, information about the image will be displayed.

 !!! warning "Community Content / Shared Projects"
-    Because the content in the Media Library is tied to a creators account, it is currently not possible to share templates or projects using Media Library content from creators.
+    Because the content in the Media Library is tied to a creator's account, it is currently not possible to share templates or projects using Media Library content from creators.

 ![Uploading](../img/MediaLibrary/uploading.png)
 ![Uploaded Image](../img/MediaLibrary/uploaded_image.png)